matomo-org/developer-documentation/docs/reporting-api-tutorial.md

 ---
 category: Integrate
+previous: reporting-introduction
+next: querying-the-reporting-api
 ---
-# Reporting API Tutorial: Get your top 10 keywords
+# Tutorial: Get your top 10 keywords

-This tutorial will show you how easy it is to request the **yesterday's top 10 keywords in XML format**.
+This tutorial will show you how easy it is to request the **yesterday's top 10 keywords** in XML format.

 ## Build the URL

 To build the URL of the API call, you need:

-*   your Piwik base URL (replace demo.piwik.org with the URL and path of your Piwik server
+- your Piwik base URL (replace demo.piwik.org with the URL and path of your Piwik server

     **http://demo.piwik.org/?module=API**

-*   the name of the method you want to call.
+- the name of the method you want to call.
 It has the format _moduleName.methodToCall_ (see the list on [API Methods](/api-reference/reporting-api#api-method-list)).
-You need to request the last keywords from the plugin Referrers: the method parameter is:
+You need to request the last keywords from the plugin Referrers:

     **method=Referrers.getKeywords**

-*   the website id.
+- the website id

     **idSite=1**

-*   the date parameter.
+- the date parameter.
 This can be _today_, _yesterday_, or any date with the format _YYYY-MM-DD_

     **date=yesterday**

-*   the period parameter.
+- the period parameter.
 This can be _day_, _week_, _month_ or _year_

     **period=day**

     Alternatively, if you wanted to request all of the keywords from a given date, you could use a date range parameter.
-For example, to request all of the keywords since January 1st 2011:`**period=range&date=2011-01-01,yesterday**`
+For example, to request all of the keywords since January 1st 2011:`period=range&date=2011-01-01,yesterday`

-*   the format parameter.
+- the format parameter.
 Defines the output format of the data: XML, JSON, CSV, PHP (serialized PHP), HTML (simple html)

     **format=xml**

-*   (optional) the filter_limit parameter that defines the number of rows returned
+- (optional) the filter_limit parameter that defines the number of rows returned

     **filter_limit=10**